aratidgr8/coding-problems-js-java-py/README.md

 ## This repository is of help to anyone who is?

-- Currently preparing or conducting coding / programming interviews
+- Currently preparing or conducting coding / programming interviews.

-- Who wants to improve their problem solving / coding skills in general
+- Who wants to improve their problem solving / coding skills in general.

-- It is also useful for someone who is trying to brush up algorithm skills
+- Objective of this repository is to make learning computer science and coding easy for anyone.

+- There could multiple different ways to solve these problems, but the ones that I have choosen are keeping in mind simplicity and effeciency.

+## Requirements

+- You should be familiar with at least one C-like programming language (could be Java, Python, C++, Ruby, JavaScript, etc.)

+- You should be familiar with basic data structures such as arrays, hash tables, linked lists, trees, and graphs.

+- You should be familiar with the Big O notation.